 But as millions suffer and die in Yemen—aided and abetted by American forces—the U.S. government is silent.

-Massie’s goal was to force a public acknowledgement that, after three years of continued American military participation, this conflict is a war—and an ill-fated one at that.
+Massie’s goal was to force a public acknowledgment that, after three years of continued American military participation, this conflict is a war—and an ill-fated one at that.
 Under the constitutional obligation requiring Congress to make declarations of war, the War Powers Act allows expedited procedures for consideration, guaranteeing that the question will be given a vote.

 But House Republican leadership had other plans for the resolution authored by one of their own colleagues.